-Each year over 15,000 people are diagnosed with skin cancer, and if you are one of them you will no doubt be anxious and struggling to come to terms with the effect it will have on you and your family.
+Each year over 15,000 skin cancer diagnoses are made, and if you have been recently diagnosed you will no doubt be anxious and struggling to come to terms with the effect it will have on you and your family.

 In the last decade, diagnoses of melanoma have almost doubled, making it the most common type of cancer in the UK, but often it can be successfully treated when caught early and treated swiftly.

 We have years of experience in this area of law; we understand what you are going through, and we know how to support you if you have a case.

 We will work tirelessly to ensure that you have access to the specialist medical services that you need, while fighting for your right to receive the medical negligence compensation that you are entitled to.

 Whatever challenges lie ahead, with Sheldon Davidson Solicitors you won’t have to face them alone.

 If you feel that a medical professional has acted in a way that has led to your skin cancer symptoms being missed, or the treatment that you needed has been delayed, then you may have grounds for a Skin Cancer Misdiagnosis Claim.
 We will examine the circumstances of your particular case, taking into account the stage that your cancer is at, and the suffering that this has caused.
 If it can be demonstrated that you have been misdiagnosed, we will work with you to gather all available information to build you the strongest possible case.

 If you have suffered from a Skin Cancer Misdiagnosis you may be entitled to claim compensation, or general damages.
 This is to cover: